Sally Mayes

-Sally Lee Mayes is an American actress and cabaret and concert singer.
+Sally Mayes is an American actress and cabaret and concert singer.

 Biography

 Born in Livingston, Texas, Mayes began her career as a rock and jazz singer in Houston.
 She attended the University of Houston.
-She made her Broadway debut in April 1989 as Winona Shook in Cy Coleman's Welcome to the Club.

-For her performance she won a Theatre World Award.
+She made her Broadway debut in April 1989 as Winona Shook in Cy Coleman's Welcome to the Club, for which she won a 1989 Theatre World Award (outstanding debut performance on- or off-Broadway).

 This was followed by her appearance in the original Off-Broadway production of Richard Maltby, Jr. and David Shire's Closer Than Ever at the Cherry Lane Theatre.
 A critical success, the show ran for 312 performances and a CD recording was made on the RCA Victor label.